Nayirah testimony: Aftermath

 Following the end of the war, Reuters reported that Iraq returned "98 truckloads of medical equipment stolen from Kuwait, including two of the baby incubators".
 Abdul Rahim al-Zeid, an assistant under-secretary at the Kuwaiti Public Health Ministry, said that by returning the incubators the Iraqis had unwittingly provided proof that they took them.
 Kuwait's chief ambulance officer, Abdul Reda Abbas, stated that "We think the Iraqis might have returned the incubators by mistake."

-Following the revelation of Nayirah's identity, there was a public outrage that the information had been withheld.
+Following the revelation of Nayirah's identity, there was public outrage that this information had been withheld.